Introduction and Allegro (Ravel): Structure

 The cello introduces a broad melody against the shimmering pianissimo of the violins, flute, and clarinet.
-After ten bars the time changes to 3/4 and the marking to moins lent.
+After ten bars, the time changes to 3/4 and the marking to moins lent.
 The movement becomes faster and louder, and subsides to pianissimo again, bringing the introduction to its conclusion.

 The allegro, in sonata form, follows without a break.
 It opens with a harp solo.
 The flute takes up the melody, to the accompaniment of the violins pizzicato and the other strings arco.
 The melody is passed from one instrument to another; the music gradually grows louder until a fortissimo climax is reached.
 The themes are further developed or compressed, with a cadenza for the harp, which precedes the recapitulation.

 The harp returns to the first theme of the allegro section, with the accompaniment of trills by strings and woodwinds.
 The melody passes from instrument to instrument, the music becoming louder and softer again, with short interludes for the harp solo.
 The principal melody is given in variation form in the harp, accompanied by pizzicato strings, leading to an animated and fortissimo conclusion.

 Arrangements

 During Ravel's lifetime, his publisher, Durand et cie, issued, in addition to the original score, arrangements of the Introduction and Allegro for solo piano (by J. Charlot), piano four hands (by L. Roques), two pianos (by the composer), and harp and piano (by the composer).
-Ravel was not averse to having the piece played by larger ensembles than a septet. in a letter to Désiré-Émile Inghelbrecht in February 1911 he wrote:
+Ravel was not averse to having the piece played by ensembles larger than a septet.
+In a letter to Désiré-Émile Inghelbrecht in February 1911 he wrote:

 Several recordings of the work have the string parts expanded from quartet to full string orchestra.

 Critical reception

 Comparing Debussy's 1904 Danses sacrée et profane with Ravel's piece commissioned in response, the critic Mark de Voto comments that the former are "restrained and even austere, but no less sensuous in their subtlety, without so much as a hint of the harp’s most characteristic gesture, the glissando", whereas Ravel's is "a brilliant virtuoso piece" with "a lushness of colour" and "a remarkably full instrumental sound".

-In a 2011 study Roger Nichols comments that although Ravel had described the piece as finished "for better or for worse", the musical public "has long decided that it was 'for better'".
+In a 2011 study, Roger Nichols comments that although Ravel had described the piece as finished "for better or for worse", the musical public "has long decided that it was 'for better'".
 In Nichols's view the work, from an aesthetic point of view, is a minor one but inhabits an "original and beautiful sound-world" and technically represents an advance on the String Quartet premiered the year before the composition of the Introduction and Allegro.